KalvinChua/Jotex-BC-eInvoice/HANDOVER.md

 - [ ] **Source Code Access**
   - Clone repository: `git clone <repo-url>`
   - Verify you can build the project locally
-  - Request access to Azure DevOps (if applicable)
+  - Ensure you have access to the GitHub organization and required repositories

 - [ ] **Environment Access**
   - Business Central Sandbox environment credentials